Monga Khan: Early life

+Monga Khan was born around 1870 in a Muslim family in what was then British India, now Pakistan.

+He was originally from Bathroi, a village in Dadyal Tehsil of Mirpur District in present-day Azad Kashmir, Pakistan.

 Life in Australia

+Khan travelled to Australia in search of work, although he was not one of the many men from South Asia who were indentured or brought to work in Australia in the late 19th century, that generation of settlers now collectively referred to as the "Afghans".

-Khan arrived in Victoria, Australia in 1895.
-He worked as a hawker in and around Melbourne, Ballarat, Beaufort and Ararat.
+Khan arrived in the colony of Victoria in 1895.
+He worked as a hawker in and around Melbourne, Ballarat, Beaufort, and Ararat.
 He was known for helping other fellow hawkers in plying their trade.
-He like other hawkers often stayed at a farm in Trawalla, where he camped with Vosile Khan, Ludda Khan and Zaan Khan, who were believed to be his relatives.
+He, like other hawkers, often stayed at a farm in Trawalla, where he camped with Vosile Khan, Ludda Khan, and Zaan Khan, who were believed to be his relatives.
 The men would pick up their goods from the Trawalla railway station and carry them to the farm on their backs.
 They were also observed to smoke hookah and slaughter their animals for meat in their traditional way.